Nevada Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 Financial Requirements

-Nevada residents have to meet an asset limit and an income limit in order to be financially eligible for Medical Assistance for the Aged Blind and Disabled (MAABD) Medicaid.
-For a single applicant in 2023, the asset limit is $2,000, which means they must have $2,000 or less in countable assets.
+Nevada residents have to meet an asset limit and an income limit in order to be financially eligible for Medical Assistance for the Aged, Blind, and Disabled (MAABD).
+For a single applicant in 2024, the asset limit is $2,000, which means they must have $2,000 or less in countable assets.
 Countable assets include bank accounts, retirement accounts, stocks, bonds, certificates of deposit, cash and any other assets that can be easily converted to cash.
-An applicant’s home does not always count as an asset (see the red box below for more details), and there are other non-countable assets like funeral trusts and Medicaid-approved annuities.
-The 2023 income limit for a single applicant is $914 / month.
-Almost all income is counted (IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc.) other than COVID-19 stimulus checks and Holocaust restitution payments.
+An applicant’s home does not always count as an asset (see the How Medicaid Treats the Home section below for more details), and there are other non-countable assets, like Irrevocable Funeral Trusts and Medicaid Compliant Annuities.

 Functional Requirements